-The Contractor Project Manager's primary responsibility is to conduct construction activities, in compliance with applicable OSHA safety regulations and SAWS safety and environmental health requirements, to assure completion of the project according to the plans and specifications.
-The Contractor Project Manager is also responsible for regular review of safety documentation and reports and forwarding such documents to SAWS.
-The contractor may use their Quality Assurance personnel to augment their safety inspection program.
+The Project Manager's primary responsibility is to conduct construction activities, in compliance with applicable OSHA safety regulations and SAWS safety and environmental health requirements, to assure completion of the project according to contract documents.
+The Project Manager is also responsible for regular review of safety documentation and reports and forwarding such documents to SAWS.

-If the Contractor Project Manager observes a violation of a safe work practice, he or she shall take immediate appropriate corrective action.
-If an Immediately Dangerous to Life and Health (IDLH) hazard is observed, work associated with that condition shall immediately cease until the deficiency is corrected.
-The Contractor Project Manager shall also advise the SAWS Construction Observer/Inspector (C.O.I.), of all corrective actions implemented.
+If the Project Manager observes a violation of a safe work practice, he or she shall take immediate appropriate corrective action and shall advise the SAWS Construction Observer/Inspector (C.O.I.), of all corrective actions implemented.
 All violations and corrective action shall be documented in accordance with contract documents.
-The Contractor Project Manager/Competent person shall be present during all Construction Activities on the project site.
+The Project Manager shall be present during all Construction Activities on the project site.
 The Contractor shall also provide a list of alternate competent persons at the project site.